 Amy Bowes, a Study Abroad adviser at the University of Iowa, was lost.
 It was 2005, and she had just graduated from the UI with a degree in political science.
 She remembered the Peace Corps building she had seen while interning in Washington, D.C., and decided to volunteer.
 Six months later, she was teaching high-school English in Lesotho — a country in Africa.
 Bowes said she now uses her experiences of feeling unsure about travel and her future to relate with students on campus today.

 The UI Center for Human Rights sponsors the annual Burns H. Weston International Human Rights Essay Prize, which honors the fine work of University of Iowa students and the lifetime work of Professor Burns H. Weston of the College of Law.
-Each year, two awards are made: one to an undergraduate student and another to a graduate or professional student.
-The winners receives $750 (undergraduate) or $1000 (graduate or professional student), and are recognized at an awards event.
+The deadline for the 2013 Weston Essay Prize competition has been extended to December 20, 2013.

 The Center for Asian and Pacific Studies is hosting two events this week, both free and open to the public.
 Please join us for “Phonotaxis: Singing the Songs of Interlanguage or 吟歌丽诗 (A Manifesto of Sorts)” and "Chinese in Three Voices” (A reading in English and Chinese).